programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 The summary indicates that the maximum fuel efficiency was 33.9 miles per gallon, from the Toyota Corolla and the least efficient was the Lincoln Continental which only got 10.4 miles per gallon.
 We can find the cars that match the value points by looking back at the table.
 It's much easier to find a specific value than to try to do the math in your head or search through a spreadsheet.

-# Matrices
+## Matrices

-Now that you have a better understanding of how some of the basic functions in R work, we can look at ways of using those functions on our own pieces of data.
+Now that you have a better understanding of how some of the basic functions in R work, we can look at ways of using those functions on our own data.
 This includes building [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics)) using small data sets.
 The benefit of knowing how to construct matrices in R is that if you only have a few data points to work with, you could simply create a matrix instead of a CSV that you would then have to import.
 One of the simplest ways to build a matrix is to create at least two variables or vectors and then bind them together.
 For example, let's look at some data from the Old Bailey:

-{% include figure.html filename="Simple-Calculations-with-R/Intro-to-R-2.png" caption="The [Old Bailey](https://www.oldbaileyonline.org/) data set for criminal cases in each decade between 1670 and 1800." %}
+{% include figure.html filename="Intro-to-R-2.png" caption="The [Old Bailey](https://www.oldbaileyonline.org/) data set for criminal cases in each decade between 1670 and 1800." %}

 The Old Bailey contains statistics and information about criminal cases between 1674 and 1913 that were held by London's Central Criminal Court.
 If we wanted to look at the total number of theft and violent theft offences for the decades between 1670 and 1710, we could put those numbers into a matrix.